kevinchappell/formBuilder/docs/editing-fonts.md

 # Fonts
-SVG icons may be all the [rage](https://github.com/blog/2112-delivering-octicons-with-svg), but for now formBuilder still uses an icon font generated with Fontello and Gulp.
+SVG icons uses an icon font generated with Fontello and Gulp.
 Fontello makes it easy for developers to collaborate by providing an API we can incorporate with our normal build processes.

 ### Editing
 To edit the current icon font, open terminal and run: